Muneeb-ii/Crypto-Price-Predictor/README.md

 ## Future Improvements

-- Add more technical indicators
+- Fine-tune model parameters for each price range
-- Implement cross-validation
+- Implement time-series cross-validation for more robust evaluation
-- Add feature importance analysis
+- Add support for model ensembling (e.g., XGBoost, LightGBM)
+- Integrate additional data sources (on-chain, sentiment, macroeconomic)
+- Improve handling of outlier coins with high error
-- Include prediction intervals
+- Add prediction intervals and uncertainty estimation
-- Add support for more cryptocurrencies
+- Support for more cryptocurrencies and new technical indicators